gschmutz/stream-processing-workshop/06-mqtt-to-kafka-influxdb/README.md

 > **What you should see:** `"state": "RUNNING"` for both the connector and its task.

 > **What just happened?** The MQTT source connector subscribes to all topics matching `mqttx/simulate/IEM/+` on the Mosquitto broker.
-Every incoming MQTT message is forwarded as a Kafka record to the `energy-monitoring-raw` topic, with the MQTT topic path as the key and the raw JSON bytes as the value.
+Every incoming MQTT message is forwarded as a Kafka record to the `energy-monitoring.raw` topic, with the MQTT topic path as the key and the raw JSON bytes as the value.

 ## Create Avro Schema for downstream processing